-VPNs (Virtual Private Networks) have become almost essential for strong cybersecurity.
+VPNs (Virtual Private Networks) have become essential for strong cybersecurity.
 Once installed and activated, it will create an encrypted tunnel.
 It allows all online activity and data to travel through without being traced back to the original IP address or intercepted by third parties.

 Do employees have 2FA enabled?

 Another strategy considered best practice for BYOD security is 2FA (Two-Factor Authentication).
 2FA is becoming widely used by social media, banks and business software.
 Providing an extra layer of security at no extra cost, it requires a user to enter their password.
 They are then sent a unique code to their email or phone which they then have to enter to confirm their login is legitimate.
 Ensuring all employees have 2FA enabled whenever possible is a very easy way to increase security.